Northern Davao Electric Cooperative: 2023 Davao del Norte outages

 Areas in Davao de Oro under NORDECO's franchise were affected by recurring power interruptions in early 2023 with some residents and government officials of the Island Garden City of Samal commenting that such outages started in 2016 adversely affect tourism and drive away potential investors.
 Such outages among other grievances prompted some consumers in Tagum City to protest against the cooperative on March 13, 2023 with calls for NORDECO to be replaced by Davao Light.

 Million peso electric bill

 In early April 2024, a cooperative member from the Island Garden City of Samal complained on social media that the electricity bill that was received amounted to over 1 million pesos.
 NORDECO stated that the high electricity bill was due to a reading error by one of its personnel and appealed to its members to report such errors to its offices.

 AboitizPower acquisition proposal

 In October 2024, AboitizPower Distribution Utilities COO Anton Perdices mentioned that it was interested in the acquisition of NORDECO and estimated that between 700 million and 1 billion pesos would be spent to purchase its assets with the end goal of providing electricity at more affordable rates.
 Through a statement made by its acting general manager Elvera S. Alngog, NORDECO refuted the claims made by Mr. Perdices and described such declarations as malicious and defamatory.

+Republic Act No. 12144

+In April 06, 2025, Republic Act No. 12144 lapsed into law, expanding the franchise of Davao Light and Power Company to include Tagum City, the Island Garden City of Samal, and several municipalities in Davao del Norte and Davao de Oro that had previously been served by the Northern Davao Electric Cooperative (Nordeco).
+The law lapsed into effect without the signature or veto of the President of the Philippines.

+The Act inserted a new Section 21-A into Republic Act No. 11515, providing for a transition period of up to two years during which Nordeco may continue operating the existing distribution system in the affected areas while Davao Light establishes its facilities and secures the necessary approvals, including a provisional Certificate of Public Convenience and Necessity from the Energy Regulatory Commission.

+Section 21-A also grants Davao Light the option to acquire Nordeco’s distribution assets in the affected areas at book value, with proceeds to be placed in escrow for the settlement of Nordeco’s financial obligations.
+The law further provides that qualified Nordeco employees shall be given preference in hiring for positions in the expanded franchise area.

+Legal challenge

+Nordeco filed petitions before the Supreme Court of the Philippines questioning the constitutionality of Republic Act No. 12144, arguing that the measure impaired its existing franchise rights and raised due process concerns.

+In January 2026, the Supreme Court upheld the constitutionality of RA 12144 and dismissed the petitions seeking to nullify the law, allowing the expansion of Davao Light’s franchise to proceed.